-For example, it may be possible to identify an individual within a company with only date of birth, gender, and salary information.
+For example, it may be possible to identify an individual within a company with only their date of birth, gender, and salary information.

 For organisations, this includes work email addresses, company car details, and work phone numbers.
-An email address, whether it is email@example.com or ITmanager@company.co.uk or even shared email addresses can identify an individual, either on their own or by processing other data.
+An email address, whether it is [email protected] or [email protected] or even shared email addresses can identify an individual, either on their own or by processing other information.